redislabs-training/ru204/admin-training/lab-environment/config-vms/config-vm-stage-2/README.md

-# VM Setup - Stage 2
+# VM Config - Stage 2

 Generate a ***Stage 2*** VM and DNS Docker image that resolve node and cluster names.